 Norlina Director of Operations Blaine Reese said last week that there is no more available office space at town hall.
 Currently, the police chief, town clerk/finance officer and Reese utilize offices there.
 However, that leaves Mark Perkinson, crew leader/operator in responsible charge of public works, without an office.
 Reese said that there is no other space that can be converted into offices.
 Space at the front of the building is used for town board meetings.

-Reese added that while the police department is making due with its space at town hall, there is not enough to conduct a major investigation.
+Reese added that while the police department is making do with its space at town hall, there is not enough to conduct a major investigation.
 He added that interactions with the public must be conducted in the office on the main floor because the second floor is not handicapped accessible.

 That brings the former library building back into consideration.
 Town hall and the police department previously shared a building on Norlina’s Main Street.
 After town hall moved to its current location on Hyco Street in 2017, the town planned to renovate the former Norlina library building for the police department.